-Long before Rod Serling created The Twilight Zone, probably the best science fiction and fantasy program made, there was X Minus One, the radio drama which ran during 1955-1958 on the NBC radio network.
+Long before Rod Serling created The Twilight Zone, this radio Genre Anthology drama which ran from 1955 to 1958 on the NBC radio network.
 Using material supplied by the two major science fiction magazines of the day, Astounding Science Fiction and later Galaxy, the show produced a weekly radio drama involving science fiction, aimed at adults.
-(One of the program's sponsors was Pabst Blue Ribbon beer.)As noted on The Other Wiki, the show opened with the same teaser:
+(One of the program's sponsors was Pabst Blue Ribbon beer.)

-The various episodes of the series supply examples of
+The various episodes of the series supply examples of:

 - Adaptation Relationship Overhaul: In "The Cold Equations", Marilyn Lee Cross stows away aboard the Emergency Dispatch Ship to Woden in order to reunite with her husband Gerry, on whom she cheated.
 In the short story by Tom Godwin, Marilyn and Gerry are siblings.

 - Adaptational Backstory Change: In "A Saucer of Loneliness", Jason Bernaides is a journalist who investigates Janet Boyce's encounter with the Flying Saucer in 1957 and later prevents her from drowning herself on June 25, 1962.
 In the short story by Theodore Sturgeon, the unnamed equivalent character has no connection with the woman until he finds the copy of the saucer's message that she placed in a bottle and does not meet her until the night that he saves her.

 - Alien Arts Are Appreciated: "Pictures Don't Lie" involved a scientist who was trading TV broadcasts with Sagittarians.
 They really liked the "Dancing hippo" segment of Fantasia and in return, sent an episode of one of their TV shows.

 - Audio Adaptation: Of The Green Hills of Earth by Robert A. Heinlein.